 - Uneven or rippling skin smoothness over the breast implant

 - Breast implant rupture and deflation

-- Development of fibrous and tough scar tissue around the implant (capsular contracture).
+- Occurrence of hard and fibrous scar tissue surrounding the implant (capsular contracture).

-- Numbness or other variations in nipple/breast sensitivity.
+- Feeling numb or other shifts in nipple/breast sensitivity.

 - Loss of the capability to nurse future children.

 [yt_playlist mainid=”U__Tvzt2ibw” vdid=”U__Tvzt2ibw,nx9ipXOMNRI,LX0fQ-bZxHM,kFo-uNIsHLo” novd=”4″]